Differentiable stratified groupoids and a de Rham theorem for inertia spaces: Fundamentals

-Our definition of a differentiable Whitney stratified groupoid is stronger than the one of a stratified Lie groupoid given in \cite[Def.~4.16]{FernandesOrtegaRatiu} in that we require conditions (DSG\ref{it:DSGStratSourceFib}) and (DSG\ref{it:DSGStratSection}).
+Our definition of a structurally (b)-regular differentiable stratified groupoid is stronger than the one of a stratified Lie groupoid given in \cite[Def.~4.16]{FernandesOrtegaRatiu} in that we require conditions (DSG\ref{it:DSGStratSourceFib}) and (DSG\ref{it:DSGStratSection}).
 The following examples illustrate the kinds of behavior we preclude by requiring these conditions.

 \begin{example} \begin{enumerate}[(a)] \item Consider the translation groupoid $\sfG = \sphere^1 \ltimes \sphere^1$ where the action is by left-translation.
 We decompose $\sfG_0 = \sphere^1$ into pieces $\{ 1\}$ and $\sphere^1\smallsetminus\{1\}$, and $\sfG_1 = \sphere^1 \times \sphere^1$ into pieces $\{(1,1)\}$, $\{ (a,1)\mid a\neq 1\}$, $\{(a, a^{-1})\mid a\neq 1\}$, and $\{ (a,b)\mid b\neq 1,\; a\neq b^{-1}\}$.
 Then it is immediate to check that (DSG\ref{it:DSGStratSpaces}), (DSG\ref{it:DSGStrucMaps}), and (DSG\ref{it:DSGSubmersion}) are satisfied.
 However, condition (DSG\ref{it:DSGStratSourceFib}) fails, as the germ of $s^{-1}(1) = \{ (a,1)\mid a\in \sphere^1 \}$ is not contained in the stratum $\{(1,1)\}$.
 Note that $\sfG_0$ consists of a single connected orbit that is given an ``artificial" stratification that is too fine.
 Of course, $\sfG$ is a Lie groupoid when given the trivial stratifications of $\sfG_0$ and $\sfG_1$.